U.S. flag

 Infarction or hemorrhage, arteriovenous malformation, antiphospholipid syndrome, following cardiac surgery with hypothermia and extracorporeal circulation in children (i.e., CHAP [choreoathetosis and orofacial dyskinesia, hypotonia, and pseudobulbar signs] syndrome)

-Screening for congenital hypothyroidism is performed by checking serum thyroid stimulating hormone (TSH) and thyroxine levels (T4).
-NKX2-1 disorders are associated with primary hypothyroidism with elevated serum TSH and low free T4.
-Additional testing with thyroid ultrasound, radionucleotide uptake scan, serum thyroglobulin, urinary iodine, and maternal TSH-receptor blocking antibodies (TRB-Ab) can be obtained based on clinical suspicion and family history.
-Central hypothyroidism is associated with normal to low TSH with low free T4.
-This condition is often associated with abnormalities in other pituitary hormone levels such as adrenocorticotropic hormone (ACTH), gonadotropins, growth hormones, and prolactin.
+Screening for congenital hypothyroidism is performed by checking serum thyroid-stimulating hormone (TSH) and thyroxine levels (T4).
+NKX2-1-related disorders are associated with primary hypothyroidism with elevated serum TSH and low free T4.
+Additional testing with thyroid ultrasound, radionucleotide uptake scan, serum thyroglobulin, urinary iodine, and maternal TSH receptor-blocking antibodies can be obtained based on clinical suspicion and family history.
+Central hypothyroidism is associated with normal-to-low TSH with low free T4.
+This condition is often associated with abnormalities in other pituitary hormone levels such as adrenocorticotropic hormone, gonadotropins, growth hormones, and prolactin.

-The etiology of respiratory distress syndrome is determined by perinatal risk factors such as gestational age, method of delivery, risk of infection, and associated complications such as presence of meconium in amniotic fluid or exposure to bacterial infections in the perinatal period.
+The etiology of respiratory insufficiency and respiratory distress syndrome in neonates is determined by perinatal risk factors such as gestational age, method of delivery, risk of infection, and associated complications such as presence of meconium in amniotic fluid or exposure to bacterial infections in the perinatal period.
 Chest radiograph can aid in determining the presence of a pneumothorax and other structural abnormalities in the chest.

 Management